How to create an effective logo presentation - Published: 2018-09-11

 The moral of the story?
 Always try to give your client a presentation in person, if that’s possible.
 Optionally, you can use Skype or any other service that lets you make a video call.
 Another important reason why you should seek verbal communication with your client upon delivery is trying to collect sufficient information about the revisions that need to be done.

 Pro tip: Consider sending the presentation a few minutes after beginning the call, instead of just mailing it immediately.
 This helps in building up some extra anticipation.
+Need more interesting tools for your business, check out toolshero.

 3. Make a presentation that has the right amount of text